Every living language or “lingua” has its stories, idiomatic expressions, and memories to hold on to.

 But even outside of Portugal, learning Portuguese to travel is a brilliant idea.
 Brazil, Angola, and Cape Verde also have a great love for music, as you will see with the fado bossa nova or the Cape Verdean morna, which have blown many people away.

 So, just like when you took your first steps in Spanish and immersed yourself in Ricky Martin (do not pretend you did not visit that musical universe…), you may want to learn the Portuguese language via the country’s artists.

-Finally, for those of you looking to delve into the traditional Portuguese music, you will have to turn to Fado: a Portuguese soul singing, which dates back to the nineteenth century.
+Finally, for those of you looking to delve into the traditional Portuguese music, you will have to turn to Fado: a Portuguese soul singing, which dates back to Lisbon in the nineteenth century.
 Fado has been sung by artists like Amália Rodrigues, Mariza, Dulce Pontes, Ana Moura, and Carlos do Carmo.

 All in all, enough artists to brighten up any playlist…